 Human Rights Groups around the world have drawn attention to the practice of so-called “Corrective Rape” used in countries like South Africa to rid lesbian women of their homosexuality.
 Up until recently, this issue went largely unreported.
 That has changed irrevocably in the aftermath of the horrific raping of Millicent[…]

-With so many pressing issues, LGBTQ rights can easily get lost in the shuffle as societies all over the world grapple with new challenges.
+With so many pressing issues, LGBT rights can easily get lost in the shuffle.
+Each day, societies all over the world grapple with new challenges.

-The world has come a long way over the course of the 21st Century when it comes to LGBTQ rights.
-Gay marriage is now legal throughout the U.S. and most of Europe.
-World leaders are increasingly reaching out to the gay community, condemning bigotry and discrimination against homosexuals.
-You can find all of the latest LGBTQ-themed world news right here at Hornet.
-From the persecution of gay men in Chechnya to some countries’ backward stance on homosexuality, find out how the LGBT world news and rights are evolving or devolving around the world.
+But the world has come a long way over the course of these last few centuries, particularly when it comes to LGBT rights.
+Gay marriage is now legal throughout the U.S. and much of the world.
+International leaders are increasingly reaching out to the gay community, condemning bigotry and discrimination.